facebook-pixel

 ART 0146 65 SCRIBBLE ART & SKETCHBOOKS

 This seven-week course blends expressive scribble art with guided sketchbook adventures.
-Students will explore famous artists, experiment with mark-making and composition, and build a personal sketchbook practice rooted in intuition,
+Students will explore famous artists, experiment with mark-making and composition and build a personal sketchbook practice rooted in intuition, curiosity, and play.

 Instructor: Shinan Barclay